luklewluk/SupercachePlugin/README.md

 To get a full boost I recommend to turn on Pimcore "Output Cache".
 Supercache supports "Output Cache" settings like excluded paths and excluded cookies.
-Of course it is optional and if you don't know cases when you will need both caching systems there is no reason for turning it on.
+Of course it's optional and if you don't know when you will need both caching systems there's no reason for turning it on.

 # Some tests
 Simple Pimcore blog and request time (TTFB) per page: